 Baptism is the first of three sacraments of initiation.

 In the Catholic tradition, infants (and young children) receive the sacrament of baptism to celebrate their entrance into the faith community.
 Parents vow to take on the responsibility of raising their children in the Catholic Faith.
-Parents and godparents gather with family and the Catholic Community to formalize their acceptance of this long-term committment.
+Parents and godparents gather with family and the Catholic Community to formalize their acceptance of this long-term commitment.

-Who do you chose as a godparent?
+Who do you choose as a godparent?

 - Catholic Christian relatives or friends who serve as a Christian role model for your child.

 - Someone who gives witness to God in their everyday lives.

 - Someone who is willing to maintain a long-term relationship with your child.

 - Someone who you would entrust with the raising of your child in the faith

 What are the requirements of Canon Law?

 - One sponsor, male or female, is sufficient; but there may be two, one of each sex.